adrian-taay/hiiace-os/README.md

 Listens for the ENTER keypress only after all lines are rendered.

+**LOCK SCREEN**

+Imitates the lock screen.
+Only unlocks by pressing Enter

+- Unsplash API

 **Future Apps and Features in mind right now:**

 **WEATHER APP**